Smars-Bin-Hu/AMOD-5410-team-project-ecommerce-DWH/README.md

 ### 2. A Self-Built Distributed Big Data Platform

 This distributed data platform was built entirely from scratch by myself.
-Starting with a base Ubuntu 20.04 image, I manually installed and configured each component step by step, ultimately creating a fully functional three-node Hadoop cluster with distributed storage and computing capabilities.
+Starting with a base Ubuntu 20.04 docker image, I manually installed and configured each component step by step, ultimately creating a fully functional three-node Hadoop cluster with distributed storage and computing capabilities.
 The platform is fully containerized, featuring a highly available HDFS and YARN architecture.
 It supports Hive for data warehousing, Spark for distributed computing, Airflow for workflow orchestration, and Prometheus + Grafana for performance monitoring.
 A MySQL container manages metadata for both Hive and Airflow and is also monitored by Prometheus.
 An Oracle container simulates the backend of a business system and serves as a data source for the data warehouse.
 All container images are open-sourced and published to [🔨 GitHub Container Registry](https://github.com/Smars-Bin-Hu/EComDWH-BatchDataProcessingPlatform/pkgs/container/proj1-dwh-cluster), making it easy for anyone to deploy the same platform locally.

 [🔨 Code - Docker Compose File](https://github.com/Smars-Bin-Hu/EComDWH-BatchDataProcessingPlatform/blob/main/docker-compose-bigdata.yml)